-The 2017 Option Plan is intended to attract, retain and motivate persons of training, experience and leadership as key service providers to the Corporation and its subsidiaries, including their directors, officers and employees, and to advance the interests of the Corporation.
-Stock options ("Options") may be granted to a director, officer, employee or service provider of the Corporation or any related entity

-(being a person that controls or is controlled by the Corporation or that is controlled by the same person that controls the Corporation) (each, an "Eligible Person").
+The Stock Option Plan is intended to attract, retain and motivate persons of training, experience and leadership as key service providers to the Corporation and its subsidiaries, including their directors, officers and employees, and to advance the interests of the Corporation.
+Options may be granted to a director, officer, employee or service provider of the Corporation or any related entity (being a person that controls or is controlled by the Corporation or that is controlled by the same person that controls the Corporation) (each, an "Eligible Person").

-The aggregate number of Shares issuable upon the exercise of all Options granted under the 2017 Stock Option Plan and under all other share compensation arrangements will not exceed 15% of the issued and outstanding Shares as at the date of grant of each Option under the 2017 Stock Option Plan.
-If any Option granted under the 2017 Stock Option Plan expire, terminate for any reason in accordance with the terms of the 2017 Stock Option Plan or be exercised, Shares subject thereto shall again be available for the purpose of the 2017 Stock Option Plan.
-Accordingly, the 2017 Stock Option Plan is considered an "evergreen" plan and is subject to Shareholder ratification not later than the date that is three years following the date on which Shareholder approval for the 2017 Stock Option Plan was obtained.
+The aggregate number of Shares issuable upon the exercise of all Options granted under the Stock Option Plan and under all other share compensation arrangements will not exceed 15% of the issued and outstanding Shares as at the date of grant of each Option under the Stock Option Plan.
+If any Option granted under the Stock Option Plan expires, terminates for any reason in accordance with the terms of the Stock Option Plan or is exercised, Shares subject thereto shall again be available for the purpose of the Stock Option Plan.
+Accordingly, the Stock Option Plan is considered an "evergreen" plan and unallocated options under the Stock Option Plan must be submitted for approval by the Shareholders every three years.
+Such approval is sought at the Meeting.
+See "Particulars of Matters to be Acted Upon - Approval of Unallocated Options under the Corporation's Stock Option Plan".

-Subject to the terms and conditions of the 2017 Stock Option Plan, the number of Shares subject to each Option, the option price of each Option, the expiration date of each Option, the extent to which each Option is exercisable from time to time during the term of the Option and other terms and conditions relating to each such Option shall be determined by the Compensation Committee and recommended to the Board.
+Subject to the terms and conditions of the Stock Option Plan, the number of Shares subject to each Option, the price of each Option, the expiration date of each Option, the extent to which each Option is exercisable from time to time during the term of the Option and other terms and conditions relating to each such Option shall be determined by the Compensation Committee and recommended to the Board.

-The exercise price for any Option issued under the 2017 Stock Option Plan may not be less than the Market Price of the Shares on the date of which the grant of the Option is approved by the Board.
+The exercise price for any Option issued under the Stock Option Plan may not be less than the Market Price of the Shares on the date of which the grant of the Option is approved by the Board.
 For these purposes, "Market Price" at any date in respect of the Shares means the closing sale price of the Shares on the TSX on the trading date immediately preceding such date; provided that, (i) in the event that such Shares did not trade on such trading day, the Market Price shall be the average of the bid and ask prices in respect of such Shares at the close of trading on such trading day, (ii) if no quotation is made for the applicable day, the Market Price on such day shall be determined in the manner set forth in the preceding clause for the next preceding trading day, and (iii) notwithstanding the foregoing, if there is no reported closing price or high bid/low asked price that satisfies the preceding clauses, the Market Price on any day shall be determined by such methods and procedures as shall be established from time to time by the Compensation Committee.

-Options issued under the 2017 Stock Option Plan may be exercised during a period determined under the 2017 Stock Option Plan, which may not exceed ten years.
+Options issued under the Stock Option Plan may be exercised during a period determined under the Stock Option Plan, which may not exceed ten years.
 Unless otherwise determined by the Board, Options will vest as follows: 50% on the first anniversary of the grant, 25% on the second anniversary of the grant and 25% on the third anniversary of the grant.
-Any or all Shares that have vested may be purchased during the term of the Option.
+Any or all Shares that have vested may be purchased during the term of the Options.